This post may contain affiliate links. Please read our disclosure policy.

-- 1/4 cup yellow onion, chopped
+- 1/4 cup yellow onion (chopped)

-- 1 tsp red pepper flakes
+- 1 teaspoon red pepper flakes

-- 1/2 cup fresh basil leaves, chopped
+- 1/2 cup fresh basil leaves (chopped)

-- 1 tsp dry oregano
+- 1 teaspoon dried oregano

-- Leaving the oil in the dutch oven, add the anchovies.
-Once they are dissolved, add the onions and sautee until they begin to soften about 3-4 minutes.
-Then add the grated garlic and carrots to the sauce, let cook another minute.
-Open 2 cans of san marzano tomatoes and add to the sauce.
-Mix in the sugar, red pepper flakes, oregano, and fresh ground black pepper.
+- Leaving the oil in the dutch oven, lower the heat to medium and add the anchovies.
+Once they are dissolved, add the onions and sauté until they begin to soften about 3-4 minutes.
+Next, add the grated garlic and carrots to the sauce, let cook another minute.
+Pour in the red wine and allow the liquid to reduce by half (about 4 minutes).

-- Let the sauce and meatballs simmer for 30 minutes.
-The meatballs should reach an internal temperature of 160 degrees.
+- Cover and reduce the heat to simmer.
+Let the sauce and meatballs simmer for 30 minutes.
+The meatballs should reach an internal temperature of 160F degrees.